dib-lab/q2-sourmash/README.md

 # QIIME 2 Sourmash Plugin

 This is a QIIME 2 plugin.
 For details on QIIME 2, see https://qiime2.org.
+For details on sourmash, see http://sourmash.readthedocs.io/.